Arch Capital Group Ltd. (ACGLO) To Go Ex-Dividend on September 14th

-Arch Capital Group Ltd. (NASDAQ:ACGLO – Get Rating) announced a quarterly dividend on Thursday, May 11th, Wall Street Journal reports.
-Investors of record on Friday, September 15th will be given a dividend of 0.3406 per share on Saturday, September 30th.
-This represents a $1.36 annualized dividend and a dividend yield of 5.71%.
-The ex-dividend date is Thursday, September 14th.
+Arch Capital Group Ltd. (NASDAQ:ACGLO – Get Rating) declared a quarterly dividend on Friday, May 12th, Wall Street Journal reports.
+Shareholders of record on Friday, September 15th will be paid a dividend of 0.3406 per share on Saturday, September 30th.
+This represents a $1.36 dividend on an annualized basis and a yield of 5.71%.
+The ex-dividend date of this dividend is Thursday, September 14th.

 Arch Capital Group Trading Up 0.3 %